Economic uncertainty, high inflation rates, and chatter about a recession changes how consumers and businesses spend their money.

 User Behavior in SEO Brings Insights to Your Entire Organization

-You have access to this real-time, user research data that you can present to your supervisor or executives to show them how the changing times are affecting the company’s bottom line.
+You have access to this real-time, user research data that you can present to your executives to show them how the changing times are affecting the company’s bottom line.

 Here are a few ideas on how to execute: